Project-AirShift/Vosk-Websocket-Server/README.md

 # Vosk-Websocket-Server
-A remote vosk websocket server that can be used to convert speech to text (speech recognition).
+A vosk websocket server that can be used to convert speech to text (speech recognition).